Linuxfabrik/monitoring-plugins/check-plugins/avelon-tickets/README.rst

 States
 ------

-* WARN or CRIT if a ticket (alarm) status matches the defined values (ACKNOWLEDGED / OPEN).
+* WARN or CRIT if a ticket (alarm) status matches the defined values (ACKNOWLEDGED, ACKNOWLEDGED_AND_GONE, GONE and OPEN).

 Perfdata / Metrics